Multinomial method for option pricing under Variance Gamma: The multinomial method

 \subsection{Moment matching}

-To determine the parameters of the Markov chain we ask for the local moments to be equal to that of the continuous process.
-First, rewrite the continuous process (\ref{log_process}) as the sum of a drift term and a martingale term:
+To determine the parameters of the Markov chain we require that its local moments are equal to that of the continuous process.
+First, we rewrite the continuous process (\ref{log_process}) as the sum of a drift term and a martingale term: